wso2/product-apim/sample-scenarios/sample4/README.md

 We need to enable audit logs to trance the API’s creations, API invocations and etc..

-As and example to enable custom security algorithms we can engage Kerberos OAuth2 Grant by following this documentation(https://docs.wso2.com/display/AM210/Kerberos+OAuth2+Grant).
+As and example to enable custom security algorithms we can engage Kerberos OAuth2 Grant by following this documentation(https://docs.wso2.com/display/AM220/Kerberos+OAuth2+Grant).
 [2]

 We can authorize the users through API Manager access tokens and we can use scopes to authorise the API consumers when consuming the APIS.

 By executing the scenario 4 using the run.sh as mentioned below will add the sample data relate the the above business use case to WSO2 API Manager distribution

-### How to run the sample to populate the above mentioned sample data
+### Running the sample

 1. Start wso2am-2.2.0-updateX is distribution by executing **[APIM_HOME]**/bin/wso2server.sh or **[APIM_HOME]**/bin/wso2server.bat